Non-Immigrant Visa Categories

 What does this mean to BGSU?
 If an international is hired who already is in H-1B status for a similar position, the person may begin work here immediately and continue working pending the filing and approval of an H-1B specific to BGSU.

 It is the hiring unit’s responsibility to cover the costs of any visa petitions filed on behalf of an international hire.
 For information on the filing fee and any addtional processing fees, please contact International Programs & Partnerships.

 Optional Practical Training Status (F-1 OPT)

 New faculty or staff hires who have just completed or are in the process of completing their degree programs should be eligible for a one-year (or three-years for STEM students) extension on their F-1 student status, known as Optional Practical Training (OPT).
 This status allows students to work in a position directly related to their field of study.

 Internationals appointed during the final year of their degree program should be directed to the office on their campus that handles immigration for international students.
 There they will be given instructions on how to apply for OPT.
 It is the students’ responsibility to submit the application and pay the required fee.
 It is their university, not BGSU, that “sponsors” the year of OPT.
 When the student has been authorized to work, USCIS will issue an Employment Authorization Document (EAD) in the student’s name.
 This card is sufficient documentation to complete the I-9 form establishing employment eligibility.

 The F-1 OPT is a good alternative to the H-1B for positions lasting only one year.
-It is also BGSU’s policy to begin faculty/staff employment using the OPT option to allow for preparation of the H-1B petition after the first term of employment.

 The TN visa category was established as part of the North American Free Trade Agreement (NAFTA) in 1994.
 The intent of this legislation was to make it easier for Canadians and Mexicans to engage in professional business activities working as a professional for a U.S. employer on a temporary basis.